benrlodge/node-locomotive-es6-react-redux/README.md

 To those less familiar with Locomotive.js, you could say Locomotive.js is to Node.js what Ruby on Rails is to Ruby, that is, a framework that support MVC patterns, RESTful routes, and convention over configuration.

-Locomotive.js is a great project that allows you start write node apps fast, without worrying about all the boilerplate involved.
+Locomotive.js is a great project that allows you start writing node apps fast, without worrying about much boilerplate.
 However, it leaves the front-end up to you.

 Therefore, I started this project with the same intention that Locomotive.js was for the backend, but for the the front-end.